ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

                               Context ID = 0
                               Payload = Encapsulated IP Packet
 ~~~
-{: #fig-s2s title="Site-to-site VPN Capsule Example"}
+{: #fig-s2s title="Site-to-Site VPN Capsule Example"}

 ## IP Flow Forwarding

 The following example shows an IP flow forwarding setup, where a client
-requests to establish a forwarding tunnel to target.example.com using SCTP (IP
+requests to establish a forwarding tunnel to target.example.com using the
+Stream Control Transmission Protocol (SCTP) (IP
-protocol 132), and receives a single local address and remote address it can
+protocol 132) and receives a single local address and remote address it can
 use for transmitting packets.
 A similar approach could be used for any other IP
 protocol that isn't easily proxied with existing HTTP methods, such as ICMP,
-ESP, etc.
+Encapsulating Security Payload (ESP), etc.

 ~~~ aasvg